Azure-Samples/TransformXMLandStoreIntoCosmosdb/README.md

-# XML File transformation and storing data into Azure CosmosDB - Sample code
+# XML File transformation and storing data into Azure Cosmos DB - Sample code

 The project transforms sample xml file(books.xml) using Apache spark managed by Azure Databricks.
-Post transformation it stores the data to Azure CosmosDB.
+Post transformation it stores the data to Azure Cosmos DB.

 ## Features